KhronosGroup/glTF/specification/2.0/README.md

 ### Transformations

 Any node can define a local space transformation either by supplying a `matrix` property, or any of `translation`, `rotation`, and `scale`  properties (also known as *TRS properties*). `translation` and `scale` are `FLOAT_VEC3` values in the local coordinate system. `rotation` is a `FLOAT_VEC4` unit quaternion value, `(x, y, z, w)`, in the local coordinate system.

+Matrices must be decomposable to TRS.
+This implies that transformation matrices cannot skew or shear.

 TRS properties are converted to matrices and postmultiplied in the `T * R * S` order to compose the transformation matrix; first the scale is applied to the vertices, then the rotation, and then the translation.